LILLIAN “LIL” HARDIN

 an interview, Lil said, “We’ll talk later, honey.”
 [1]

-Introduced by the master of ceremonies, Lil sat at the piano and began to play W.C.
-Handy’s St. Louis Blues.
-The audience
+Introduced by the master of ceremonies, Lil sat at the piano and began to play

-cheered.
-Inspired by her listeners, Lil smiled broadly.
-When the final chord came, Lil paused, her hands hovering over the
+smiled broadly.
+When the final chord came, Lil paused, her hands hovering over the piano,

-piano, and toppled to the floor.
+and toppled to the floor.
 The audience gasped.
 Everyone on stage froze.
-Someone rushed to give her mouth-to-mouth

-resuscitation, but it was too late.
-Lil was dead.
+Someone rushed to give her mouth-to-mouth resuscitation, but it was too late.

 Her obituary appeared in the New York Times the next day.
 [8/28/1971].
-Unlike Louis’s
+However,

-Harriet Choice, who came out of friendship not because an editor sent her.
+The only media person there was Harriet Choice, who came out of friendship not because

 John Hammond wrote: “One of the most loveable people that ever existed in music was Lil Hardin Armstrong, Louis’s wife